ocuroot/ocuroot/README.md

 GitOps-like workflows.

 There are 4 key elements in state:

 * *Releases* define a process to build and deploy your applications and resources
-* *Environments* define target locations where your applications and resources are deployed
+* *Environments* define locations where releases are deployed
 * *Deployments* represent a specific release being deployed to an environment
 * *Custom state* allows you to pass data into releases and deployments without having to modify code